Karolína Huvarová: Early career and performing arts

 Huvarová had a musical education including choral singing, piano, ballet and modern dance, and private vocal instruction.
 During grammar school she sang at parties and events with local band "Relax".
 In 2004, Huvarová competed in the first season of the television singing competition Česko hledá SuperStar, and reached the top 40, before being eliminated in the first televised semi-final.
 She says she loved the competition, but took a break from it for her studies.
 Her college education was to teach the second level of elementary school, but she never taught.

 In 2010, Huvarová returned to singing under the name "Kaya", a common diminutive of Karolína.
-She recorded several song single, one of which, "Štěstí" (lit.
+She recorded several song singles, one of which, "Štěstí" (lit.
 'Happiness'), reached the top 10 record charts on radio stations Kiss Morava and Čas Radio.
 In 2011, Huvarová played a minor role in the film Bastardi 2.
 The same year, her bikini photo won a beauty contest for TV Nova Czech television channel.
 In 2019, Huvarová also sang the Czech national anthem Kde domov můj during a hockey team practice after a game with the Carolina Thunderbirds, the team she coached with her then-boyfriend.

 Huvarová has also danced professionally, as a backup dancer for Trinidadian-German singer Haddaway, from 2015.
 In 2017, she danced for Haddaway in the Czech Republic, Denmark, and for Gerry Weber German fashion company.